exeBIOS/Data-Centers/PDU.md

 C13 and C14 are the most commun sockets present on PDUs.
 They are used to connect Switches, Servers, Firewall, etc...
 (10amps) C13 is a Female connecter and C14 is the male version.

-C19 and C20 are les present on PDUs they are used fore equipements that need a really high power capacity (16amps).
+C19 and C20 are less present on PDUs they are used fore equipements that need a really high power capacity (16amps).
 C19 is a female connecter and C20 is the male version.